List of Marvel Comics characters: A: Anelle

 Anelle is a character appearing in American comic books published by Marvel Comics.
 She is a Skrull princess, the heir to the Skrull Empire, and the daughter of Emperor Dorrek VII and Empress R'Kill.
 The character first appeared in Fantastic Four #37, and was created by Stan Lee and Jack Kirby.

 Anelle often opposed her father's political policies, preferring peace to his aggressive militarism.
 She fell in love with Warlord Morrat, but he was executed for treason by firing squad after a failed coup d'état against her father.
 She leapt in front of the weapon-fire in an attempt to save him, but the Invisible Woman surrounded her with a force field and saved her life.

 The Super-Skrull desires Anelle, but she is not interested in him.
 In an attempt to win her hand, the Super-Skrull captures Captain Marvel (Mar-Vell), the Scarlet Witch, and Quicksilver and presents them to her father, Emperor Dorrek VII, as a bride price for her hand in marriage, but her father interprets it as an attempt to usurp him and imprisons the Super-Skrull instead.
 Anelle and Mar-Vell fall in love and have an illicit relationship, leading to the birth of future Young Avenger Hulkling.
 The emperor orders the baby put to death as soon as he realizes who the father is, but Anelle has her nurse smuggle the child off-world.
 The nurse raises the child on Earth.

-Anelle is later killed when Galactus consumes the Skrull Throneworld.
+Anelle is killed when Galactus consumes the Skrull Throneworld.